Adversarial training approach for local data debiasing: Experimental evaluation

-This procedure corresponds to the typical use of the sanitized dataset, which is the prediction of a decision attribute through a classifier.
+\paragraph{Scenario 1 : complete data debiasing.} This setting corresponds to the typical use of the sanitized dataset, which is the prediction of a decision attribute through a classifier.
 The decision attribute is also sanitized as we assumed that the original decision holds information about the sensitive attribute.
-Here, we quantify the accuracy of prediction of $\{\bar{Y}\}_{ts}$ as well as the discrimination represented by the \emph{demographic parity} gap (Equation \ref{eq:demopar}) and the \emph{equalized odds} gap (Equation \ref{eq:eqod}) defined in Section \ref{sec:systemmodel}.
+Here, we quantify the accuracy of prediction of $\{\bar{Y}\}_{ts}$ as well as the discrimination represented by the \emph{demographic parity} (Equation \ref{eq:demopar}) and \emph{equalized odds} (Equation \ref{eq:eqod}).

-\paragraph{Scenario 2 : partial data debiasing.} In this scenario, just like the previous one, the training and the test sets are sanitized with the exception that the sanitized decision in both these datasets $\{\bar{A}, \bar{Y}\}$ is replaced with the original one $\{\bar{A}, Y\}$.
+\paragraph{Scenario 2 : partial data debiasing.} In this scenario, similarly to the previous one, the training and the test sets are sanitized with the exception that the sanitized decision in both these datasets $\{\bar{A}, \bar{Y}\}$ is replaced with the original one $\{\bar{A}, Y\}$.
 This scenario is generally the one considered in the majority of paper on fairness enhancement~\cite{Zemel2013,CRWAA-ALFR2016,madras2018learning}, the accuracy loss in the prediction of the original decision $\{Y\}_{ts}$ between this classifier and another trained on the original dataset without modifications $\{A\}_{tr}$ is a straightforward way to quantify the utility loss due to the sanitization.

-\paragraph{Scenario 3 : building a fair classifier.} This scenario was considered in~\cite{xu2018fairgan} and is motivated by the fact that the sanitized dataset might introduce some undesired perturbations (\emph{e.g.} changing the education level from Bachelor to PhD).
+\paragraph{Scenario 3 : building a fair classifier.} This scenario was considered in~\cite{xu2018fairgan} and is motivated by the fact that the sanitized dataset might introduce some undesired perturbations (\emph{e.g.}, changing the education level from Bachelor to PhD).

 Thus, a third party might build a fair classifier but still apply it directly on the unperturbed data to avoid the data sanitization process and the associated risks.
 More precisely in this scenario, a fair classifier is obtained by training it on the sanitized dataset $\{\bar{A}\}_{tr}$ to predict the sanitized decision $\{\bar{Y}\}_{tr}$.
 Afterwards, this classifier is tested on the original data ($\{A\}_{ts}$) by measuring its fairness through the demographic parity (Equation \ref{eq:demopar}, Section \ref{sec:systemmodel}).
 We also compute the accuracy of the fair classifier with respect to the original decision of the test set $\{Y\}_{ts}$.